Roasted Asparagus Salad

 This post may contain affiliate links.
 Read my disclosure policy.

-This Roasted Asparagus Salad with caramelized leeks is a flavorful, healthy side dish to make for holidays and every day!
-It’s a light and easy salad recipe bursting with fresh spring vegetables, plus sweet dried cherries and tangy goat cheese.
+This flavor-packed Roasted Asparagus Salad is one of my favorite side dishes, especially when spring veggies are fresh and in season.
+It’s a light and easy asparagus salad recipe with caramelized leeks, sweet dried cherries, and tangy goat cheese.

-The first time I made this roasted asparagus salad was for Easter.
-Our family’s Easter menu is typically heavy on, you guessed it, carbs.
-And pork.
-Among a table full of Paska (Ukrainian Easter bread) and Hrudka and Syrnyk (Ukrainian cheeses), this asparagus salad with caramelized leeks was a welcome bowlful of fresh spring vegetables.
+The first time I made this asparagus salad was for Easter.
+Among a table full of Paska (Ukrainian Easter bread) and Hrudka and Syrnyk (Ukrainian cheeses), this roasted asparagus salad was a welcome bowlful of freshness!
+With tender caramelized leeks and snappy asparagus spears tossed with sweet dried cherries and creamy goat cheese, it’s one of my favorite spring vegetable recipes.
+Here’s why:

 Roasted asparagus salad in a white bowl topped with chunks of goat cheese and dried cherries.